 There are a few other ingredients that can be seen in an easy keto breadrecipe like:

-Vital wheat gluten– it is basically 100% gluten without the starch, and it adds elasticity to keto flours and an airy texture to keto breads.
-Vital wheat gluten is a convenient keto ingredient to mimic wheat-bread texture, add chewiness and texture to the final product.
-However, it is rare to see a keto recipe using vital wheat gluten since most keto recipes are gluten free.
+Vital wheat gluten– it is basically 100% gluten without the starch, and it adds elasticity to keto flours and airy texture to keto breads.
+Vital wheat gluten is a convenient keto ingredient to mimic the wheat-bread texture, add chewiness and texture to the final product.
+However, it is rare to see a keto recipe using vital wheat gluten since most keto recipes are gluten-free.

 Whipped egg whites – some keto breadloaves use whipped egg whites to add air and make breads less dense.
 In fact, whipped egg whites are fluffy and if added gently to keto bread batter, it can prevent dense bread.